 Apache Aviation has set up an UPRT training program within its ATO consisting of a theoretical e-learning course in accordance with ICAO and EASA recommendations, and a flight training program on a dedicated IFR airplane.

-These two parts of the UPRT syllabus will be approved by the certification authority when the final regulation will be published in 2019.
+These two parts of the UPRT syllabus has been approved by the certification authority in August 2019.

 Available on a user-friendly and interactive e-learning platform, this 5 hours course complies with the recommendations defined in Doc 10011 ICAO and Opinion 06/2017 EASA is followed by the trainee remotely, on a PC online at the student’s own pace.